 If the individual satisfies any one or both the conditions, he/she is considered a resident.
 If he/she satisfies no conditions, he/she will become a Non-Resident Indian (NRI).

-Tax Sab for NRIs: Taxable income of NRIs in 2021
+NRI Tax Slab in India: Taxable income of NRIs

 If you reside and work abroad, your tax liability as an NRI will depend on your residential status for the year.
 Residential status of an individual is divided into three categories – Resident and Ordinarily Resident (ROR), Resident but Not Ordinarily Resident (RNOR) and Non-Resident (NR).
 The scope of taxation in India based on the residential status of an Individual would be as under: